pondrejk/dizzer/combined_build.md

 # Appendix B: Hexbin explorer

-This appendix provides a brief overview of the interface of the map based web application created for the first case study.
-Not that the best way to explore the application is by viewing the live demo at <https://pondrejk.eu/hex> (the application has been tested on Firefox 90 and Chrome 92 browsers).
+This appendix provides an interface overview of the map-based web application created for the first case study.
+Note that the best way to explore the application is by viewing the live demo at <https://pondrejk.eu/hex> (the application has been tested on Firefox 90 and Chrome 92 browsers).

 ![**Fig. Ab-1.** Full view of the interface in mode 1 view in large screen layout.](imgs/apx2/img-full_page_type1.png)